-At status, we don't do "walk-throughs" because they provide too little protection for such a major investment and findings are verbal not in writing and can easily be denied / disputed.
+In general, "walk-throughs" (walk through inspections) should be avoided because they provide too little protection for such a major investment and findings are verbal not in writing and can easily be forgotten or misinterpreted.

 How much do inspections cost?

 "How much could not having an inspection done end up costing you?" is a better question.
 Just like insurance " you don't need it till you need it."
 On average, our Comprehensive Pre-purchase Inspections typically range from $400 to $600 exclusive of hst (taxes).
-Given the value of the information in the report and the money the report can save a Purchaser, our reports pay for themselves many times over.
+Given the value of the information in the report and the money the report can save a Buyer, our reports pay for themselves many times over.
 Remember, it's not the inspector's fee that protects you, it's the inspector's qualifications, experience and thoroughness that count.
-Scrimping on the inspector is just plain stupid when you're trying to protect such a major investment.
+Scrimping on the inspector is ill-advised when a Buyer trying to protect such a major investment.

 How should you choose an Inspector?

-- A. Avoid referrals from anyone with a financial interest in the transaction.
+- Avoid referrals from anyone with a financial interest in the transaction.

-- B Consult the yellow pages under building inspection services.
+- Consult the yellow pages under building inspection services.

-- C. Ask friends, relatives, neighbours and co-workers for referrals.
+- Ask friends, relatives, neighbours and co-workers for referrals.

-- F. Ask about guarantees, bonding and liability insurance.
+- Ask about guarantees, bonding and liability insurance.

-- G. Don't base your choice on price.
+- Don't base your choice on price.
 Scrimping on an inspector is foolish when you're trying to protect such a major amount of money.
 Price should be your least consideration.
-It's not the price difference but the difference in qalifications and experience that provides protection for your investment.
+It's not the price difference but the difference in qalifications and experience that provides protection for the Buyer's investment.
 Prices vary very little.